NativeScript/docs-v7/vuejs-docs/ns-ui/overview.md

 For more information on setting up and using a particular feature, take a look at the dedicated [article]({% slug autocomplete-gettingstarted-vue%} "Read more about RadAutoComplete with Vue.") in RadAutoComplete's documentation section.
 The articles are extended with Vue snippets and explanations where needed.

 ## Gauge for Vue: overview
-Gauge for Vue exposes all of the familiar features already available through the NativeScript UI APIs:
+Gauge for Vue (distributed through the `nativescript-ui-gauge` package on npmjs) exposes all of the familiar features already available through the NativeScript UI APIs:

 - Scales
 - Indicators